 It is the delegate’s responsibility to investigate the visa requirements for the Netherlands and apply for a visa, if necessary.

-Visa applicants may apply for a short-stay visa free of charge for the purpose of attending the 22nd International AIDS Conference (AIDS 2018).
+Visa applicants may apply for a short-stay visa free of charge from representative entities from the Netherlands for the purpose of attending the 22nd International AIDS Conference (AIDS 2018).
 However, the visa applicant must pay a service charge of 30 EUR if they apply through an external service provider.
 Please note that the International AIDS Society will not reimburse this service charge in the case of a visa denial.

 Delegates are advised to apply for their visa, if required, by 1 June 2018, to ensure adequate processing time.